 How To Do Superscript in Google Sheets

 Superscript is a useful formatting option in Google Sheets that allows you to display text slightly above the baseline.
 This is particularly helpful for writing mathematical formulas, chemical equations, or any text that requires exponents or other special notations.
-(See Also: How To Add Up Categories In Google Sheets)
+(See Also: How To Center On Google Sheets)

 Methods for Creating Superscript